-This feature can only be programmed if both the Escort5580 and the PC5928 Audio Matrix module are being used.
+This feature can only be programmed if both the Escort5580 and the PC5928/PC5936 audio matrix module are being used.
 When the function key is pressed, the Escort will begin a help session from the intercom station programmed as closest to the keypad.
-In order for this option to function, you must program PC5928 Section [802], subsection [14] "Keypad Port Assignments."
-For more information, please refer to the PC5928 Installation Manual.
+In order for this option to function, you must program PC59xx Section [802], subsection [14] "Keypad Port Assignments."
+For more information, please refer to the PC5928 or PC5936 Installation Manual.

-Note: This function key cannot be programmed for PC55XXZ LED keypads with software version 1.0.
+Note: This function key cannot be programmed for PC55XXZ ICON/LED keypads with software version 1.0.